go-compression/go-compression.github.io/site/algorithms/dmc.md

 ## Markov Chains

-Markov Chains are a simple way to model the transition between states based on a measureable probability.
-For example, if we could use a Markov Chain to model the probability that it will become sunny if it's already raining, or vice-versa.
+Markov Chains are a simple way to model the transitions between states based on a measureable probability.
+For example, we could use a Markov Chain to model the weather and the probability that it will become sunny if it's already raining, or vice-versa.

 ![Markov Chain diagram for sunny and rainy states](/assets/MarkovChains.png)